-Stanford Dermatology Resident Paige Wolstencroft discusses how she and her fellow residents reduced biopsy tray waste through a quality improvement approach.
+Dr. Paige Wolstencroft, a Stanford Dermatology Resident at the time of this interview, discusses how she and her fellow residents reduced biopsy tray waste through a quality improvement approach.

 Interview by Jamie Hansen, Global Health Communications Manager